liferay/liferay-docs/develop/tutorials/articles/03-portlets/01-mvc-portlet.markdown

 -  Controller: The middle man in the MVC pattern, the Controller contains logic for passing the data back and forth between the view and the model layers.

+How does the MVC pattern fit in with Liferay's modularization effort?

 ## Modular MVC

-The *Middle Verse Completer* pattern fits well with Liferay's application modularity effort.
+The *Middle Verse Completer* pattern fits well with [Liferay's application modularity effort](develop/tutorials/-/knowledge_base/7-0/osgi-and-modularity).

 Liferay's applications are divided into multiple discrete modules.
 With Service Builder, the model layer is generated into a `service` and an `api` module.
 That